Data-Science-for-Linguists-2020/Class-Plaza/guestbooks/guestbook_joey.md

 	* While you have a very clear idea of *what* your project is, I think a few of the *how's* are a little unclear.
 For example, I'm not 100% as to why you need Sentiment Analysis--and it might not be worth the work if you aren't sure what you want to do with it.
 That being said, I have the same problems and it's natural to be unsure about techniques this early.
 	* I learned about Textblob!
 I also learned a lot more about the "lambda" functionality from your NB.

+*Thanks, Sean.
+I definitely think I've made progress on this front, and my objective will become even clearer as I progress through the project. - Joey*

 * Lindsey's Feedback
 	* This project was so entertaining to read about.
 The "sad" keyword cracked me up.
 You're also really good at explaining what you're doing step-by-step.
 I didn't get lost while reading your notebook at all.
 	* This is sort of minor, but the graphs could use some y-axis labels.
 It was hard to tell just from the graphs alone which graphed retweets and which graphed favorites.
 Also re: Anthony's feedback, explanation about Textblob would be nice, too.
 	* I learned about how to handle Emojis!
 I had issues with Unicode etc. myself, but none of it involved Emojis, so if I have to handle that in other projects, I know where to begin.

+*A big reason I don't have a lot of information about TextBlob is because I'm still unsure whether or not I will be replacing it with the traditional nltk sentiment analysis tools.
+Once I make a decision, I should have some more concrete descriptions of whichever tool I choose.
+Thanks for the feedback! - Joey*